sudorandom/kmcd.dev/content/posts/2025/wordseq/index.md

 draft: true
 ---

 Ever stare at a word so long it stops looking like a word?
-Like naming a variable ‘data’ for the 8th time and suddenly wondering what ‘data’ even means?
+Like naming a variable `data` for the 8th time and suddenly wondering what `data` even means?

 That effect is called [semantic satiation](https://en.wikipedia.org/wiki/Semantic_satiation).
-I made a game that dives headfirst into that theme.
+I made a game that dives headfirst into the theme.

 In `wordseq`, you swap letters to form words, but the deeper you go, the more the grid feels like a linguistic fever dream.
 One moment you're proud to find "plop", the next you're doubting if "plop" was ever a real word or just a sound effect from a comic book.
 You win by dragging yourself back to meaning.
 Enjoy the victory while you can, because there's a new puzzle tomorrow.